 Tips for Going Gluten-Free

-But of course, avoiding gluten completely can be a little more complicated than that.
+But of course, cutting out gluten completely can be a little more complicated than that.
 Here are a few guidelines that can help:

-- Keep gluten-containing foods away from gluten-free foods.
-It's best to use different cooking equipment or appliances, as this decreases your risk for cross-contamination.
+- Keep gluten-containing foods away from gluten-free foods: It's best to use different cooking equipment or appliances, as this decreases your risk for cross-contamination.